 We work with ecosystem models where we try to address the impacts caused by the interactions between human activities and bottlenose dolphins.
 An ecosystem modelling approach becomes an interesting tool to examine the impact of fisheries and aquaculture on bottlenose dolphins and vice versa.
 Mass-balance models are built to characterize the role of dolphins in a coastal ecosystem conditioned by human activities.

-Data about distribution of pelagic cetaceans (fin whales, sperm whales, beaked whales, striped dolphins, common dolphins, risso’s dolphins etc.) are collected from multiple platforms including shore and research vessel based platforms.
-The behaviour and distribution of large cetaceans observed off Sardinia is still unknown.
-While some animals could be in migration between the Ligurian and Thyrrenian Sea, others could be mainly engaged in foraging activities.
-To address this question the BDRI has since 2011 carried out this project.
+Data about distribution of pelagic cetaceans (fin whales, striped dolphins, common dolphins, harbour porpoises, risso’s dolphins etc.) are collected from multiple platforms including shore and research vessel based platforms.
+The behaviour and distribution of many species of cetaceans observed off Galicia is still unknown.

 Bottlenose Dolphin Research Institute BDRI